CME information and disclosures

 General principles

-Diagnostics are not routinely required if the Rome IV diagnostic criteria for functional constipation in children are met.
+Diagnostics are not routinely required if the . are met

 - Refer to pediatric gastroenterology for further evaluation of: